Return180bpm/blog-astro/src/pages/posts/100dod/Day 5.md

 -   Read up on some of the basic semantic markup elements like `<article>`.
 Also `<time>`

+-   Tidied up my Notion project page for this blog

 It's been a day.
 A day at the computer.
 A day of thousand little lessons.
 I must have changed course a dozen times today - realizing that what I want to do takes much more effort and care than I had thought (like converting dates in JavaScript).

 In the end, I'm pretty happy with the result - the page looks presentable and all that's left for this iteration is to change the favicon and maybe buy a domain.